PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 ### What happens if we find some bugs ?

-If, during the test phase, we find some bugs, we try to give as much information as possible to the author, in order to help him/her reproduce the bug, and find what causes it :
+If we find a bug during the test phase, we will try to provide as much information as possible to the author so that they can reproduce it and fix it:

 - Reproduction steps
 - Screenshots or screen records
 Then a comment is posted on the PR with all this information, and the labels are changed.
 If we have a question on the PR (a behavior or a display we’re not sure of, for example) we can ping the maintainers, the product or the UX team as well.